 This rustic Spinach Artichoke Galette is gluten-free!
-Layers of spinach, marinated artichoke hearts, and feta cheese are baked in a free-form tender crust.
-This is a full-flavoured savoury pie with delicious hints of lemon and basil.
+Layers of spinach, marinated artichoke hearts, and feta cheese are baked in a free-form tender almond flour crust This is a full-flavoured savoury pie with delicious hints of lemon and basil.
 Oh-so good!

 This gluten-free Spinach Artichoke Galette has all the flavours of everyone's favourite spinach artichoke tarts!
 It's a simple, meat-free weeknight-style meal.
-Double the recipe to make a full-sized pie for dinner, or make the recipe as written for an appetizer, or if you're only serving two.
+Double the recipe to make a full-sized pie for dinner, or make the recipe as written for an appetizer, or if you're only serving two people.

-This gluten-free pastry in this savoury pie is the easiest to manage pastry recipe I've used.
-I used it in this Gluten-Free Potato Cheese Galette and to make this Gluten-Free Strawberry Rhubarb Galette.
-Our new favourite pastry!
+This gluten-free crust in this savoury pie is the easiest to manage pastry recipe I've used.
+I use this almond flour pastry to make this Gluten-Free Potato Cheese Galette and to make fruit galettes like this Gluten-Free Strawberry Rhubarb Galette and this Blueberry Lemon Ginger Galette.
+It's my favourite gluten-free pastry!

 If you love spinach artichoke dip, you'll love this Spinach Artichoke Galette!
 So let's make one!
 Here's what you'll need.

-Here's an overview of the method for baking this galette.
+Here's an overview of the method for baking this spinach artichoke galette.
 Detailed instructions are in the recipe card below.

 Roll out the dough into a circle, leaving a 2-inch edge.
 Mound the filling in the center, then lift and fold one segment of dough up over the filling, then the next over the first, forming a pleat.
 Repeat every two inches around the circle.